Skip to content

 This Series 5 is ergonomically friendly and has rubberized sections, which help users keep a good grip while they are shaving.

 The motor and cutting actions per minute are nothing like the top-end models.
-However, it is still a powerful razor and offers more power and cutting action than models that are cheaper.
+However, it is still a powerful razor and offers more power and cutting action than cheaper models.

 The Braun Series 5 performed and shaved better than anticipated.
 Because of its fairly low price tag, expectations were quite low, and it exceeded them nicely.